johndcf/DCF77-Meteotime-Decoder/README.md

 It reconstructs the full decoding chain:

-* Bitstream acquisition
+* Bitstream interpretation
-* 3-minute frame assembly
+* 3-minute frame reconstruction
 * Decryption and validation
-* Weather data extraction and interpretation
+* Weather data extraction and mapping

 👉 Result:
 From raw RF signal to **human-readable weather data**